3 Helpful / 1 Not

 Cons: · The first few are a little too short, even with the steep elevated pins.
 If you smack a tree on the way up, an easy chip will give anyone a three.

 ·Some muddy uneven pads.
+In fact half were puddles when I played.

 ·They need to put a hole or two on the walk up to the first hole.
+There's usually guy in the lot who let's you know there is a bit of a walk to get to the first hole.

 Other Thoughts: Heard this course gets crowded.
 Went on a day it was supposed to rain and didn't, and it wasn't bad.
 If I lived in the area I'd play here quite a bit, not for the course layout, but for the beautiful setting.
 Love the holes out in the meadow area.